Looking for an entry point into the exciting world of Uniswap trading? We'll help you through it.

 Uniswap is one of the world's leading Ethereum-based decentralized crypto projects.
 Following its influencing success on the cryptocurrency market, Uniswap introduced its governance token, the UNI coin, in September 2020.

 This ERC-20 token is designed to contribute to the usage and development of the Uniswap ecosystem.
-Since the beginning of 2021, the UNI token has been performing exceedingly well - gaining over 500% in value.
+In 2021 the UNI token has been performing exceedingly well - gaining over 250% in value.

 If you are interested in learning how to trade Uniswap, we have created a comprehensive guide for you.
 We cover the basics of this digital coin along with what you need to know about the Uniswap trading markets in order to capitalize on its volatility.